 The WWE Monday Night Raw Logo underwent a distinct transformation in 2019.
-The letters were elongated, and the underlining rectangle evolved into a downward-pointing arrowhead.
+The letters were elongated, and the underlying rectangle evolved into a downward-pointing arrowhead.
 This lent the logo a unique and sharp aesthetic, symbolizing progress, strength, and a combative spirit.
 In 2021, while the logo’s core concept remained consistent, the letters and graphic elements were enhanced with volume, making the emblem three-dimensional.
 The incorporation of silver 3D edging and strategic shadowing amplified this effect.

 In the 2021 version, the three-dimensional effect lends depth and tangible quality to the logo, perhaps signifying the immersive and intense experience the brand aims to provide its audience.
-The addition of the silver 3D edging and the interplay of shadows further enhance this effect, adding an element of realism to the logo and emphasizing the raw, unfiltered nature of the wrestling content.
+The addition of the silver 3D edging and the interplay of shadows further enhance this effect, adding realism to the logo and emphasizing the raw, unfiltered nature of the wrestling content.

 The WWE Monday Night Raw emblem symbolizes continuous evolution, progress, strength, combative spirit, and immersive, high-intensity entertainment.
 It accurately reflects the brand’s identity and the nature of its content.